Plaxton: 1960s and 1970s

 The Plaxton coach range which appeared at the 1964 Commercial Motor Show had been extensively revised with assistance from the Ogle design consultancy.
 Waistrails were virtually straight, and rooflines distinctly shallower.
 On the new Panorama (later to become Panorama I), a wide chrome trim band wrapped around the front and encompassed the first window bay on either side.
 The trim then swept upwards to the roof line and neatly terminated on the air scoop at the roof line.
 The window pillar on the first bay was noticeably thicker than the others and gave the impression of size that managed to enhance the appearance of the whole vehicle.
-The front grill was revised and basically split in two horizontally.
-Twin headlights were on each side of a panel that contained ventilation louvres at the top with the lower part being the actual grill that spanned the width of the vehicle.
-This grill was to become standard with little change until the Supreme IV of 1978.
+The front grille was revised and basically split in two horizontally.
+Twin headlights were on each side of a panel that contained ventilation louvres at the top with the lower part being the actual grille that spanned the width of the vehicle.
+This grille was to become standard with little change until the Supreme IV of 1978.
 Again a bit of a Plaxton that was instantly recognisable and a familiar sight throughout Britain.
 The rear featured two large 9" circular rear lights each side arranged vertically, and the entrance door was now the forward in-swinging type.

 For the first time the Panorama was offered on all chassis types, including Ford R226 and Bedford VAL, looking particularly well-suited to the latter, where the chrome trim on the first window bay harmonised with the twin steering axles below.
 There was even a Panorama for the Bedford SB and Ford Thames 570E, although here the thickened window pillar was absent, and the chrome trim did not extend across the front of the vehicle.

 In addition to the Panoramas, a more basic series of models was offered, with windows of similar size, but with simpler trim and top sliding vent windows instead of forced air vents.
 Initially these were built on Bedford and Ford chassis only and named variously as Val, Vam (on the new Bedford VAM chassis) or Embassy IV.
 However, when the Panorama was renamed Panorama I for the 1967 season, the less expensive "bread and butter" models became available on all chassis types as the Panorama II.
 The Panorama I in particular sold extremely well.

 The Panorama cab was used in 1967 on a government commission of seven Bedford SB3 chassis mobile cinema units.
 With the height of these units being nearly 13 ft the roof of the cab opens up into a very unusual looking perspex dome extension, somewhat altering the usual sleek lines of Plaxton's Panorama.
 One of the seven units still remains in preservation, having been restored as a vintage mobile cinema.